Rhubarb Wine Recipe #1

 - Let ferment for 48 hours.

-- Remove pulp bag and squeeze as much of the juice into the must as you can.
+- Remove pulp bag, drain and allow as much of the juice to drip into the must as you can.
+Do not squeeze the bag.

 - Stir the fermenting must twice a day to break up the "cap" that forms on the surface.